 - 1. BEFORE THE CONTEST - a) Make sure that all facilities are appropriately prepared for the contest. - b) Post the Emergency Action Plan for the facility in a prominent place. - c) The administrators of both schools are responsible for the general organization, management, and supervision of student bodies and crowds before, during and following each event, with the home school assuming the major role. - d) Provide adequate supervision prior to and during each contest, to continue until at least one-half hour after the game or until all groups have dispersed. - e) It is recommended the people representing the participating schools for the purpose of game administration and/or supervision (principals, superintendents, etc.) meet prior to the contest.
 They should introduce themselves to the officials and the tournament manager prior to the contest and let them know where they will be located during the game.
-Should a problem arise the manager and officials should know whom to contact. - f) Both schools must approve the officials for each regular-season contest prior to the completion of the officials' contracts. - g) Staff adequate concession stands; if necessary, provide one for home and one for visitors. - h) Provide ticket booths with admission prices plainly posted. - Make available to visiting schools necessary game information: including directions for game parking, location of ticket booths, seating arrangement chart, ticket prices, game time, directions for reaching the site. - j) Designate specific seating areas for students, bands, and spectators - 2.
+Should a problem arise the manager and officials should know whom to contact. - 2.
 DURING THE CONTEST - a) Provide adequate security. - b) Announce the location of rest rooms, concession stands. - c) Alcohol, tobacco, smokeless tobacco and vaping are not permitted. - 3.
 AFTER THE CONTEST